Celebrating Eid Ul Fitr

 Eid Ul-Fitr

-Eid ul Fitr 2023 is a religious holiday that is celebrated all over the world by Muslims to signify the end of dawn-to-sunset and a month-long Ramadan fasting.
+Eid al-Fitr 2026 is an Islamic religious holiday celebrated worldwide by the Muslim community to mark the end of Ramadan, a month-long fast.
 In the month of Shawwal, this religious Eid is the only day Muslims are not allowed to fast.
 There might be variations in the date for the beginning of any Lunar Hijri based on when the local religious authorities have sighted the new Eid moon.
 Therefore, there might be changes in the day of celebration in each locality.

 Celebration of Eid al-Fitr